pkantue/molomolotech/E-Learning/Technical/Explainers/Barriers to effective Communcation.md

 ## Background
 - A couple of days ago, in one of my technical sessions, I became very frustrated and visibly annoyed with one of my interns.
-- He showed poor communication on his progress and had a nonchalant attitude toward improving.
+- He has been unable to communicate his progress clearly and had a nonchalant attitude toward improving that.
 - I soon realised that despite his best efforts, he was unaware of his communication walls.
 - These barriers prevented him from explaining his technical progress.
 - And even more concerning, he lacked the confidence to know HOW to ask for help.
+- So this is the basis for this video!

 ## Context
-- This is Obelix.
+- Alright, this is Obelix.
 He's 10 years old.
-Unlike his older brother Asterix, who passed away a couple of months ago, he was a lot harder to train.
+- Unlike his older brother Asterix, who passed away a couple of months ago, he was a lot harder to train.
+- He seems calm now, but he was completely different a couple of years ago!
-- He was such a wild and free spirit.
-My complex relationship with him reminded me of my journey to improve my communication with my dogs and how it shaped other areas of my life, including my tech career.
+- He was such a wild and free spirit, unwilling to listen or take instruction.
+- My complex relationship with him reminded me of my journey to remove my communication barriers and improve my relationship with my dogs.
+- Learning to identify those barriers, surprisingly shaped other areas of my life, including my career.
+- So let's go through some of them...

 ## Lack of Clarity
 - Non-verbal communication is key - this is even more important with dogs